 How did the research come about?

-This interdisciplinary research was a result of a collaboration between researchers of Physics department Prof. Abhishek Mall & Prof. Anshuman Kumar and Electrical department Prof. Abhijeet Patil & Prof. Amit Sethi at the Indian Institute of Technology Bombay, Mumbai, India.
-Prof. Mall initially came up with an idea for this research and discussed its implementation with his colleges.
+This interdisciplinary research was a result of a collaboration between researchers of Physics department Mr. Abhishek Mall & Prof. Anshuman Kumar and Electrical department Mr. Abhijeet Patil & Prof. Amit Sethi at the Indian Institute of Technology Bombay, Mumbai, India.
+Mr. Mall initially came up with an idea for this research and discussed its implementation with his colleges.
 He generated the training dataset and then all of them participated in the data analysis, writing, and reading of the research paper.
 Prof. Sethi and Prof. Kumar managed the project and finally their study was published in the journal Scientific Reports by Springer Nature.
 The project was funded by the Department of Science and Technology, Government of India, and the Industrial Research and Consultancy Centre, IIT Bombay.
 The researchers were interviewed and an article highlighting their research was written by Mr. Debdutta Paul and published under R&D dissemination initiative of IRCC.

 The team of researchers created a metasurface consisting of a layer of silicon sandwiched between two layers of gold.
 Four different designs were created by